keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 -

 #### Friends
-- Her lover, Valentyna.
+- Her lover, Valentyna (met 12.19.516).
 She is a titled drake of the Earth, Spirit, and Chaos elements who was raised in The Crawling Hunt in the Eye.
 She managed to defect on a mission down to earth, and ran away to the Democratic Alliance

 #### Enemies
 -